10 Reasons You Shouldn’t Drive Amalfi Coast In A Rental Car

-Thinking about how romantic it would be to drive the Unesco World Heritage Site of Amalfi Coast in Southern Italy?
+Thinking about how romantic it would be to drive Amalfi Coast aka the Unesco World Heritage Site in Southern Italy?
 Think again.
-In this article we’re going to share how driving the Amalfi Coast Road was one of the most hair raising experiences of our lives that within eights hours of picking up the car rental in Naples, a tow truck was taking our car away and I was sat there in tears wondering how we were going to continue our Italian road trip.
+In this article we’re going to share how driving the Amalfi Coast Road was one of the most hair raising experiences of our lives that within eights hours of picking up the car rental in the bustling town of Naples, a tow truck was taking our car away and I was sat there in tears wondering how we were going to continue our Italian road trip.

-Truth is, we decided our Italy road trip had to change and so even though we said goodbye to a very expensive car hire, we changed our entire holiday and took trains instead.
+Truth is, we decided our Italy road trip had to change and so even though we said goodbye to a very expensive car hire on the famous coast road trips, we changed our entire holiday and took trains instead.
 This meant we had to cancel airbnb bookings which we couldn’t get a refund for and the expense of our holiday increased a lot.

 We don’t want you to make the same mistakes which is why we’re bringing you this guide for why you really shouldn’t drive Amalfi Coast in a rental car.